 The adoption of the International Accounting Standards benefited Egypt in several aspects, such as: (1) It facilitated Egyptian access to international capital markets.
-(2) It reduced the time and effort spent to develop national accounting standards.
+(2) It saved time and effort that might have been spent developing the national accounting standards from scratch.
 (3) It ensured the fairness and meaningfulness of financial statements prepared by Egyptian enterprises for international investors.
 (4) It increased the importance of accounting as a profession, due to the introduction of the professional code and objectives.